gitlabhq/gitlabhq/doc/topics/autodevops/quick_start_guide.md

 1. The last step is to fill in the cluster details.
-Give it a name, leave the environment scope as is, and choose the GCP project under which the cluster will be created (if you followed the instructions when you [configured your Google account](#configuring-your-google-account), a project should have been created for you).
+Give it a name, leave the environment scope as is, and choose the GCP project under which the cluster will be created.
+(Per the instructions when you [configured your Google account](#configuring-your-google-account), a project should have already been created for you.)
 Next, choose the [region/zone](https://cloud.google.com/compute/docs/regions-zones/) under which the cluster will be created, enter the number of nodes you want it to have, and finally choose their [machine type](https://cloud.google.com/compute/docs/machine-types).

     ![GitLab GKE cluster details](img/guide_gitlab_gke_details.png)

-1. Once ready, hit the **Create Kubernetes cluster** button.
+1. Once ready, click **Create Kubernetes cluster**.

 After a couple of minutes, the cluster will be created.
 You can also see its status on your [GCP dashboard](https://console.cloud.google.com/kubernetes).